stancl/tenancy-docs/source/docs/v3/synced-resources-between-tenants.blade.md

 ## Queueing {#queueing}

-In production, you're almost certainly want to queue the listener that copies the changes to other databases.
+In production, you almost certainly want to queue the listener that copies the changes to other databases.
 To do this, change the listener's static property:

 ```php
 \Stancl\Tenancy\Listeners\UpdateSyncedResource::$shouldQueue = true;